covid-db/covid-db/README.md

 This doesn't have to be limited to the United States.
 The same strategy can work for anywhere in the world where low-level data is available.

+## Future Work

+The exiting categories of `confirmed`, `deaths`, and `recovered` have significant uncertainties associated with them.
+A better next step would be to get more granular data something like the following numbers of cases:

+* Tests administered
+* Positive tests (confirmed cases)
+* Cases admitted to hospitals
+* Cases admitted to ICU
+* Deaths
+* Recoveries

+Getting this data would give us a much more accurate picture of what is happening, but this will take a lot of effort.
+The first step is to establish a clearly defined format that is maximally usable and make it easy to add data in this format.

+Of course the ideal situation would be to have individual case data (anonymized) with things like gender, age, and more accurate timestamps of disease progression.
+We have the tools to enable this.
+It's mostly a matter of being organized and coordinated.